GianfrancoPiazzolla/Liken-Master/README.md

 > All sliders show a **live fill gradient** (blue → teal) and update all derived values and charts in real time as you drag.

+#### 📝 Profile Notes
+Each EV profile includes a free-text **Notes** field displayed in a dedicated card at the bottom of the Vehicle tab.
+- A multi-line `<textarea>` (3 rows) lets you annotate each profile with any personal remarks — e.g. battery degradation observations, charging habits, or vehicle-specific reminders
+- Notes are saved in real time on every keystroke via the `input` event listener, persisting to `localStorage` as part of the profile object (`ap.notes`)
+- The field is intentionally unstyled / placeholder-free to keep the UI clean; it inherits the app's font and color tokens and highlights with the teal accent on focus

 ---

 ### ⚡ Charging Stations